Types of Appointment

 Associate Graduate Faculty

 Associate members of the graduate faculty are usually new faculty who are in the process of establishing a scholarly record, individuals in administrative positions that do not allow an opportunity to continue scholarly activities, faculty with heavy teaching loads in departments that offer only a master’s program, or senior faculty who have not been productive recently, but whose expertise is of benefit to graduate students.
 Associate members may chair thesis committees in their home graduate program and serve as members of thesis/dissertation committees in any other program.
 Except in special circumstances, they may not serve as the university representative.
 They may prepare and grade qualifying, comprehensive and final exams.
 They may also participate in the general administration of their home program.
-Associate faculty may not chair dissertation committees except by petition.
+Associate faculty may not chair dissertation committees.